 5) Limited Choices (for models/patterns/colors)

-Buyers are usually upset with the limited chocies they can have.
-For instance, they want to order 3 tailors of shirts with 3 patterns designs, 4 color combinations each patterns designs, 1,000 peces for color combinations.
-They want to order more models with small quantities, so their e-shop or paper catagories will has a large range of model collection.
-They will be told by the factory, that this isn't going to happen.
+Buyers are usually upset with the limited choices they can have.
+For instance, they want to order 3 tailors of shirts with 3 patterns designs, 4 color combinations each patterns designs, 1,000 pieces for color combinations.
+They want to order more models with small quantities, so their e-shop or paper categories will has a large range of model collection.
+They will be told by the factory, that this isn’t going to happen.
 Why?
 The reasons are sort of a repetition of those for problems mentioned above.

 If you are aware of these crucial facts about the REAL WORLD of PRODUCTION and TRADE, and you sincerely are willing to take on your part of risk and responsibility alongside profit, to create a win-win situation, you may then start looking for your opportunities.
 And for those who are not prepared, or are taking things for granted, it will only waste your time and others’.
 Please stay away, or you will end up with nothing but frustration and disappointment, or worst.